 “The way I see, it is kind of a transfer of value from household balance sheets to the government balance sheet through sale of pretty expensive public housing and holding a relatively low rate of return on long-term savings,” he says. ”The government pays what interest rate it would like to pay on the debt.
 Those rates are always lower than what they can make from investing those funds.”

 The government argues this is necessary to protect the pension savings.
-Last year, deputy prime minister Tharman revealed that in eight of the last 20 years, GIC’s investments returned less than its promised CPF rate—meaning it had to dip into its reserves.“It is a transfer of value from household balance sheets to the government balance sheet.”
+Last year, deputy prime minister Tharman revealed that in eight of the last 20 years, GIC’s investments returned less than its promised CPF rate—meaning it had to dip into its reserves.

 “It is this role of the Government, with its significant net assets, that ultimately allows the… CPF members to be shielded from risk,” said Tharman.